Basic Habit Training-Charlotte Mason Mondays

 - Self-Restraint: using one’s time wisely and productively rather than being lazy or self-indulgent.

-- Self-Control: Staying focused an on task instead of being upset by minor annoyances.
+- Self-Control: Staying focused an on task instead of letting minor annoyances upset him.
 Cultivating a tolerant, pleasant, patient attitude instead of being quick to whine or complain when conditions aren’t exactly as we’d like them.

 - Self-Discipline: Teaching children to be consistently clean, neat and orderly, no matter where they are—at home, at a friend’s or at Grandma’s.

 - Alertness: Teaching children to actively seek ways to serve others.
 What are the benefits of teaching your child to be alert?
-S/he will be quick to open doors, carry something for you or a younger sibling, complete a task that needs to be done rather than waiting for someone else to do it, or help you with something without being asked.
+He will be quick to open doors or carry something for you or a younger sibling.
+Or he might see an undone task and take care of it, rather than waiting for someone else to do it.

 - Fortitude: Given the right inspiration, most children’s natural heroic tendencies become activated and can produce an astounding amount of perseverance and tenacity.
 Reading about the physical heroism of the Spartans or the knight’s Code of Chivalry can help promote this idea in your young ones.

-- Service: This is another habit that is promoted by delightful examples of selfless service in excellent children’s literature such as The Box-Car Children.
-Boxcar. series for younger elementary or Amos Fortune, Free Man (Newbery Library, Puffin), for older elementary children.
+- Service: This is another habit that is promoted by delightful examples of selfless service in excellent children’s literature such as The Box-Car Children series for younger elementary or Amos Fortune, Free Man, for older elementary children.

 - Caution: Another word for discernment, Ms. Mason describes caution as preserving our health and ability to serve God and others by acting thoughtfully rather than hastily and possibly harming ourselves or perhaps our siblings or friends.

 - Purity: The last of the physical habits is the need for purity.
-Purity is best expressed by 1 Corinthians 6:19: Do you not know that your body is a temple for the Holy Spirit, Whom you have received from God?
-Ms. Mason believed that if children are raised with this concept when they are young, they’re actions will support that reverence for their bodies throughout their lives.
+Read 1 Corinthians 6:19: Do you not know that your body is a temple for the Holy Spirit, Whom you have received from God?
+Ms. Mason believed that if you raise your children with this concept when they are young, their actions will support that reverence for their bodies throughout their lives.